-Self muscle testing gives you amazing flexibility because you don't need a partner to do the test.
+Self muscle testing gives you amazing flexibility because you don't need a partner to do muscle testing.
 In my experience, with practice and objectivity, it can also be quite reliable.

 There are many variations of this technique.
 This is because the idea of applying force to one part of the body while resisting with another part can be done in many different ways.